IITA-UUwp2/Aflatoxin-contamination-risk-mapping-in-West-Africa/agness/raster_prep/temperature/README.md

-# Max/Min Temperature Rasters — Growing Season, by AEZ
+# Max/Min Temperature Rasters: Growing Season, by AEZ

 ## What this data is